AustEcon/bitsv/_sources/guide/install.rst.txt

 Source Code
 -----------

-BitSv is hosted by GitHub `here`_, where it is actively developed.
+BitSV is hosted by GitHub `here`_, where it is actively developed.

 You can clone it like this: